Wheaton Warrenville South High School: Academics

-According to the 2017-18 Illinois Report Card, Wheaton Warrenville South has a 95% graduation rate; 85% of graduates enroll in a two-year or four-year college within 12 months of graduation.
+According to the 2017–18 Illinois Report Card, Wheaton Warrenville South has a 95% graduation rate; 85% of graduates enroll in a two-year or four-year college within 12 months of graduation.
 Wheaton Warrenville South has earned an "A+" Rating for Academics according to Niche independent ratings.
 Wheaton Warrenville South was #21 (IL) on U.S. News & World Report 2018 Best High Schools list.

 All academic classes at South are divided into two difficulty levels: Intermediate (I level) and Advanced (A level)/AP.
 The school has a weighted GPA system in which there is a 4.0 scale for I-level classes and a 5.0 scale for A and AP-level classes.
 The school offers 17 Advanced Placement Courses; 31% of students are enrolled in AP classes.
 In 2018, Community Unit School District 200 was one of 447 school districts in the U.S. and Canada honored by the College Board with placement on the Annual AP District Honor Roll.

-In 2018, Money Magazine rated the community as #27 on their National "Best Places To Live 2018" ranking [#1 in Illinois], citing "The school district in town consistently ranks among the best in the state--one reason Wheaton has made repeat appearances on Money's Best Places to Live rankings over the years."
+In 2018, Money Magazine rated the community as #27 on their National "Best Places To Live 2018" ranking [#1 in Illinois], citing "The school district in town consistently ranks among the best in the state—one reason Wheaton has made repeat appearances on Money's Best Places to Live rankings over the years."

 Student life

 Athletics

 WWSHS competes in the DuKane Conference as of the 2018–2019 school year.
 Wheaton Warrenville South is also a member of the Illinois High School Association (IHSA), which oversees most sports and competitive activities in the state.

-The school sponsors interscholastic athletic teams for young men and women in: basketball, cross country, golf, gymnastics, soccer, swimming & diving, tennis, track & field, and volleyball.
+The school sponsors interscholastic athletic teams for young men and women in: basketball, cross country, golf, gymnastics, lacrosse, soccer, swimming & diving, tennis, track & field, and volleyball.
 Young men may also compete in baseball, football, volleyball, and wrestling, while young women may compete in badminton, cheerleading, and softball.
-While not sponsored by the IHSA, the school also sponsors lacrosse teams for both young men and women, an ice hockey team open to young men and women, and a dance team for young women.
+While not sponsored by the IHSA, the school also sponsors an teams for ice hockey and dance.

 The following teams have finished in the top four of their respective IHSA sponsored state tournament or meet: